 Solo 401(k) Benefits

-- Simplicity.
+- Simple to open and maintain.
 Like SEP IRAs, Solo 401(k)s are easy to administer, especially when compared to standard 401(k)s.

-- Dual contributions.
+- Dual contributions permitted.
 Solo 401(k)s allow you to make contributions as both the employer and employee.

 - Higher contribution limits.
 Like SEP IRAs, Solo 401(k)s have higher contribution limits when compared to standard IRAs.

 - Option to borrow from your account.
-You can borrow up to $50,000 or 50% of your plan value (whichever is lesser).
+You can borrow up to $50,000 or 50% of your plan value, whichever is the lesser.
 This option is not available under any IRA plan, including SEP IRAs.

 Solo 401(k) Eligibility